BioinfoMachineLearning/MULTICOM_qa/README.md

-# MultimerEva
+# MULTICOM_qa
-Evaluate the quality of protein multimer structure models
+Evaluate the quality of protein multimer structure models.
+It was ranked first in predicting the global accuracy of strucural models of protein multimers/assemblies/complexes in the 15th Critical Assessment of Techniques for Protein Structure Prediction (CASP15) in 2020 (see the SCORE ranking at https://predictioncenter.org/casp15/zscores_EMA.cgi).

 # Usage: